kontent-ai/sample-app-net/README.md

 ## CONTENT DELIVERY

-1. The whole content can be reached through http://deliver.kenticocloud.com/<PROJECT_ID>/items URL, which is also a base URL for all the request on your project.
-2. To read more about the Kentico Deliver API, please see http://docs.kenticodeliver.apiary.io .
+The content can be reached either through REST API on URL: http://deliver.kenticocloud.com/<PROJECT_ID>/items (For more about the Kentico Deliver API, please see http://docs.kenticodeliver.apiary.io ), or through .NET SDK which is used in this project.
+You can find more information about our SDK here: https://github.com/Kentico/Deliver-.NET-SDK and include it in your projects as a NuGet package: https://www.nuget.org/packages/KenticoCloud.Deliver